kiba/Writings/for_science/chp24_reckoning.md

 *This is it*, she thought to herself. *No turning back now.*

-"Many of you were wondering why you had been called forth to this meeting.
+"Many of you were wondering why you just been called forth to this meeting.
 I will tell you right now.
 As you know, it had been months since James Archer chose to work together with us, providing us both science and technology for trans-dimensional travel.
 Since then we discovered a new world, and a way back to our ancestral home, new fields of science and technologies.
 But it also unleashed a torrent of ideas, some criticism and commentary on our society and how we govern ourselves.
-One that they remarked most often is the use of mask by the highest level of leadership."
+One that they remarked most often is the use of the masks by the highest level of leadership."

 Kobayashi unmasked herself at that very moment, revealing a youthful face.
 The crowd grasps.
 They had never seen their leader's face before.